millwardesque/rebuild-game-js/TreasureHunterScene.todo.md

 - Player shouldn't deplete oxygen on top level
 - Zombies roam (but not into water)
+- Player carrying treasure

 # Could do

 - Player can dig new holes, but only one before his shovel breaks
-- Show treasure sack
-- Player can carry one helpful item
+- Player can carry one helpful auxiliary item
 - More treasure = Slower movement

 # Polish